-Find relevant Facebook pages, Twitter profiles, Youtube channels, and Instagram accounts to understand what kind of content suits best for your industry.
-For many niches, Facebook posts have a higher conversion rate than Twitter and for some, YouTube works exceptionally well.
+Find relevant Facebook pages, Twitter profiles, Youtube channels, and Instagram accounts to understand what kind of content best suits your industry.
+For many niches, Facebook posts have a higher conversion rate than Twitter, and for some, YouTube works exceptionally well.

 Analyze Your Competitors

 Your competitors have already established their authority.
-By using an SEO tool such as SEMrush or Ahrefs find the best content, traffic analytics, and PPC campaigns of your competitors.
+Using an SEO tool such as SEMrush or Ahrefs, find the best content, traffic analytics, and PPC campaigns of your competitors.

-The realest feedback of your product comes from your customers.
-Since they have the first-hand experience and know the pros n cons as a customer, their feedback is highly valuable to write your next copy.
+The most real feedback of your product comes from your customers.
+Since they have the first-hand experience and know the pros n cons of a customer, their feedback is precious for writing your next copy.

 Your customers will tell you what they expected from your product or services and what they really got in return.

-There are some questions only your customer can answer.
+There are some questions that only your customer can answer.
 A few of them are: